Ann Wright: Resignation

 Wright was the third of three State Department officials to retire from service in protest in the month prior to the invasion of Iraq, the other two being Brady Kiesling and John H. Brown.
 Wright says that she did not know the other two, and had not read their resignation letters at the time she submitted her own.

 Peace activism

-Since her retirement from the State Department, Wright has become a prominent figure in the movement opposed to the occupation of Iraq.
-She has attended many conferences and given numerous lectures on her political views and on her experiences before and after her resignation.
+After her retirement from the State Department, Wright became an outspoken figure in the movement opposed to the occupation of Iraq and other anti-war movements.